tarwn/lessthandot-hugo/blogs/content/posts/2010-03-16-internet-explorer-9-available-for-a-test.md

 Microsoft detailed its support for a number of HTML5 specifications, including CSS3, Scalable Vector Graphics (SVG), XHTML parsing, and the video and audio tags using industry-standard (H.264/MPEG4 and MP3/AAC) codecs, among others.
 In addition, Microsoft demonstrated a new JavaScript engine that uses the multiple cores of today's modern chips to effectively manage computing resources and improve Web performance.
 By combining increased interoperability with a new JavaScript engine and Direct 2D technology, Internet Explorer 9 enables Web developers to provide users with richer experiences that render more quickly and consistently.

-The new IE 9 script engine is codenamed “Chakra”
+The new IE 9 script engine is codenamed "Chakra"

 Internet Explorer 9 focuses on three key themes: